hzh19/hzh19.github.io/_pages/miscellaneous.md

 Click [here](../projects) to see my course projects.

 I was the class leader of Yao Class 91 during my sophomore year.

-My roommates <a href="https://ziqing-huang.github.io/">Ziqing Huang</a> (NLP), <a href="https://wmdi.github.io/">Mengdi Wu</a> (computer systems and compilers) and <a href="https://tu-yaxin.github.io/">Yaxin Tu</a> (theory) are also outstanding researchers in their areas.
-They are a great part of my undergraduate experience!

-{% include figure.html path="assets/pictures/GroupPhoto.JPG" class="img-fluid rounded z-depth-1" zoomable=true %}